codex-team/hawk.workers/workers/paymaster/README.md

 # Worker / Paymaster

-Daily checks workspaces balance and send notification to Accountant worker if today is pay day.
+Daily checks workspaces balance and write off money if today is pay day.
-Also handles tariff plan changes
+Also handles tariff plan changes.

 ## How to run

 1. Make sure you are in Workers root directory
 2. `yarn install`
+3. Create `.env` file from `.env.sample` and fill necessary variables
 3. `yarn run-paymaster`

 ## Supported events